Accuracy and value impress Bruce Potts when he tries the Tikka T3 Super Varmint, a heavy-barrelled .222

 The Tikka T3 Super Varmint model is a heavy-barrelled version of the T3 with a modified stock design and metalwork made from stainless steel.
-As its name suggests, it is varmints or vermin/foxes that this rifle is designed for.
-However, with the inclusion of a good choice of deer calibres or even the Winchester short Magnums, this Tikka fills a very versatile role indeed.
+The name gives a strong clue that this rifle is designed for varmints or vermin/foxes/.
+However, the Tikka becomes even more versatile with the inclusion of a good choice of deer calibres or even the Winchester short Magnums.
+(Read a review of the Tikka T3 Win Laminate model here.)

 I noticed that the most obvious difference from a standard T3 is the rear additional cheekpiece, which can be raised to accommodate a better shooting position with a scope fitted.
 Operation is via a single, large turn knob to the right side.
-Slacken this off and there are four distinct levels at which the cheekpiece can be set, allowing a height difference from 0in to 2in off the comb.
+Loosen this and there are four distinct levels at which the cheekpiece can be set, allowing a height difference from 0in to 2in off the comb.

 Action and barrel

-The solid one-piece machined stainless steel action has Tikkas characteristic integral 17mm diameter scope rails, but this Super Varmint model has the addition of a 6.25in long one-piece Picatinny stainless steel rail.
+The solid one-piece machined stainless steel action has Tikka’s characteristic integral 17mm diameter scope rails.
+However the Tikka T3 Super Varmint model features an additional 6.25in long one-piece Picatinny stainless steel rail.
 There are 15 slots, so there is plenty of scope for mounting an optical device and achieving the correct eye relief.

-To finish off, there is a cocking indicator that shows a red protrusion from the plastic bolt shroud covering the rear of the bolt when the rifle is cocked.
+Finally, there is a cocking indicator that shows a red protrusion from the plastic bolt shroud covering the rear of the bolt when the rifle is cocked.

-Tikka uses a uniform magazine size for all T3 calibres, so its construction requires a filler block at the rear, allowing all cartridge lengths to work.
-The all-polymer magazine feels a bit light and flimsy, but it is perfectly adequate and feeds cartridges reliably to the action.
+Tikka uses a uniform magazine size for all T3 calibres, so its construction requires a filler block at the rear.
+This then allows all cartridge lengths to work.
+The all-polymer magazine feels a bit light and flimsy but works well feeding cartridges effectively to the action.
 It is a single-column feed and holds six rounds in this .222 calibre.
-The Super Varmint model is supplied with the larger capacity magazine as standard, which protrudes to the level of the triggerguard.
+The Tikka T3 Super Varmint model is supplied with the larger capacity magazine as standard, which protrudes to the level of the triggerguard.
 The magazine release is sited at the front of the magazine, which is plastic.
-As it is under tension, the release is sprightly and drops the magazine quickly into the palm of your hand.
+As it is under tension, the release is sprightly and drops the magazine quickly into your waiting hand.